Barry Brickell: Biography

+Brickell met Theo Schoon through Len Castle.

 He wrote several books and small publications, including A New Zealand Potters' Dictionary (1985) and Rails toward the Sky (2011).
 In 1996, Christine Leov-Lealand published the biography Barry Brickell: A Head of Steam.
 In 2013 Auckland University Press published the book His Own Steam: The Work of Barry Brickell to coincide with a major touring retrospective of his pottery work, organised by the Dowse Art Museum and featuring 100 of his pieces.
 In 2008 Brickell paid tribute to the recently deceased poet Hone Tuwhare, noting that his words [reminded him]... "of an albatross with wings outstretched and soaring.
-It would alight in unexpected places, showering humour, wicked fun and generosity where it was not always known."
+It would alight in unexpected places, showering humour, wicked fun and generosity where it was not always known".

 Brickell noted in 2013 that most of his works hadn't been for sale, adding: I've never wanted to sell anything.
 Selling and money are anathema to me.
 I have sold truckloads of pottery in order to make a living, in order to survive.
 It wasn't pleasant, but it was much better than school teaching, and I could dress as I wanted to.
 What I'm trying to say is the drudgery is still there of making money or surviving.

 Kiln-building

 Brickell was known for his skill at building kilns.
 Most of the kilns at Driving Creek Railway were designed and built by Brickell using bricks made on-site from clay sourced on the same property.
 According to Christine Leov-Lealand's biography, Brickell built his first brick kiln at age seven under the family home in Devonport, which was almost set alight.

+Brickell built his first homemade kiln in Freemans Bay in the mid-1950s, this acted as a social hub for fellow potters and artists such as Hamish Keith and Keith Patterson and paving the way for the establishment of dealer galleries like New Vision.

 He built a round coal-fired kiln for potter Yvonne Rust in Greymouth in 1968, and in 1975, constructed another for artist Ralph Hotere in Port Chalmers, fired from pine bark recycled from a nearby wharf.
 In 1982, Brickell was invited to Vanuatu to build a kiln and establish a ceramics programme for young people, and in 1986, he built a wood-fired salt-glaze kiln for the Northern Arizona University Art Gallery.